-Bock Baker of the Blues surrendered a record 23 singles to the White Sox, who crush Cleveland, 13-1, at South Side Park.
+Bock Baker of the Blues surrendered a record 23 singles to the White Sox, who crushed Cleveland, 13-1, at South Side Park without the assistance of an extra-base hit.
 Fred McMullin led Chicago with four singles, while everyone in the lineup got at least one safety.
-Clark Griffith got the complete game win, and a single to boot.
+Clark Griffith threw the complete-game win, and had a single to boot.
 Remarkably, all seven of Cleveland’s hits are also singles, making 30 total in the game.

 White Sox pitcher Ted Lyons won his 260th career game — and it would be his last in the major leagues.
 The future Hall-of-Famer beat the St. Louis Browns, 4-3.
-Lyons finished his career throwing 28 straight complete games!
+Lyons finished his career throwing 28 straight complete games, dating back to 1941 (Lyons missed three years serving in World War II)!
 He had 17 seasons with 10 or more wins, and three times topped 20 or more.
 Lyons No. 16 was retired by the White Sox in 1987.